joelfrederico/Blowout/docs/index.rst

 ..
-SciSalt documentation master file, created by sphinx-quickstart on Sat Jul 11 17:33:57 2015.
+Blowout documentation master file, created by sphinx-quickstart on Sat Jul 11 17:33:57 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.